eugeneandrienko/dotfiles/README.md

 ### Dependencies

-List of programs, which using by scripts inside the .bin/ directory:
+List of programs, which using by scripts inside the bin/ directory:
 * xrandr
 * dialog
 * dmenu
-* xlock

 List of programs, which using these configuration files or used by these files:
 * mplayer